 Quite possibly the only spirit more universally infamous than good ‘ol Jagermeister for its face-numbing and night-erasing effects, is the south-of-the-border spirit of choice; tequila.
 Your stomach may already be clenching as you flash back to a raucous tequila-fueled night out with the boys you almost remember.
 In Mexico, however, tequila is not just some boozehound’s party fuel; it’s a way of life, one that can be enjoyed among all social classes.

 Just as with scotch, fine cigars, even craft beers for Americans, a real Mexican gentleman understands that tequila is about texture, aroma, subtlety, flavor, status, and above all, culture (Ok, so getting drunk may have a little to do with it).
-In this article, we here at Primer seek to introduce you, formally, to one of the most misunderstood liquors in the world.
+In this article, we here at Primer seek to introduce you, formally, to one of the most misunderstood liquors in the world via our guide to drinking tequila.

 First things first: What is tequila?